 If you have already registered, you can sign in here.

 I’d prefer not to complete the survey online.
 How else can I complete the survey?

 No problem.
 Hard copy surveys are available from the City's Civic Centre and South Perth and Manning libraries.
-Simply return your completed survey to the Civic Centre or libraries by 4pm, Monday 6 April 2020.
+Simply return your completed survey to the City of South Perth, using the reply paid envelope (contact-free) or hand it in to one of our staff at the libraries or Civic Centre, by 4pm, Monday 27 July 2020.